sonthonaxrk/b2c2_test/README.md

 API keys are not suitable for user-facing client applications.
 You will just get inexperienced developers compromising their Jupyter Notebooks by saving API keys in them.
 This is a nightmare for compliance and information security officers.
 I added an explicit warning in the client about this.

 A graceful solution I have implemented before was the OAuth2 PKCE flow.
 Where I start up a little HTTP server in the background to that receives the redirection callback.
-This allowed passwordless and keyless authentication when you create the client.
+This allows passwordless and keyless authentication when you create the client.

 ### Improving the GUI API and UX